 Aldershot has a local economy that is driven by services, but the town has a long and illustrious involvement in the military.
 And while the presence of the army in the city has dwindled somewhat in recent years, the MoD has committed £100m to the improvement of Aldershot Garrison bringing hundreds of members of the armed forces and their families to the area, which will undoubtedly provide the local economy with a boost.
 The town’s military history also brings in an enormous amount of tourists – who want to explore Britain’s history of warfare at the Aldershot Military Museum.

 House price growth in Aldershot has been exceptionally high recently – pricing many local people out of the market altogether.
 The town’s transport links into central London have made it popular with affluent commuters, so demand has soared too.
 But if you need to sell a house fast in Aldershot, you may be in for a nervous wait.
 House buyers are taking their time in search of value these days, and won’t pay over the odds for their home.
 If a quick sale is your top priority, you can bypass the open market by selling your house to us.
 We buy homes on behalf of affluent investors and private buyers across the UK, so we can often start the house buying process from the moment homeowners instruct us to do so.
-We buy homes for an average of between 90 and 94 percent of market value, and we’re often able to conclude property purchases in just a week or two.
+We can buy homes for a high percentage of market value, and we’re often able to conclude property purchases in just a week or two.

 Why you need a competitive asking price when selling houses in Aldershot